Magude District: Demographics

 As of 2005, 42% of the population of the district was younger than 15 years.
 41% of the population spoke Portuguese.
-The most common mothertongue among the population was Xichangana.
+The most common mothertongue among the population was Tsonga language.
 59% were analphabetic, mostly women.

 Administrative divisions

 The district is divided into five postos, Magude, Mapulanguene, Mahela, Motaze, and Panjane, which in total contain 18 localities.

 Economy

 6% of the households in the district have access to electricity.

 Agriculture

 In the district, there are 7,500 farms which have on average 2.3 ha of land.
 The main agricultural products are corn, cassava, cowpea, peanut, and sweet potato.

 Transportation

 There is a road network in the district of the total length of 806 km, of which 41 km are paved.
 There is a bridge over the Komati River, which requires a restoration.